MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 # gimp open source image editor

-It as advanced as Photoshop.
+It almost as advanced as Photoshop.

 Open by typing gimp